Sign up to receive e-newsletters, discounts and promotions

 Please monitor our website for the details.

-Your visit to the Bingham-Waggoner Estate begins in the Carriage House Boutique where you find lovely gifts for yourself or someone special.
-You may wish to relax in the third-floor tea room, enjoying music, cookies and hot spiced tea or coffee.
-We look forward to proudly sharing our Christmas event with you!
+Your visit to the Bingham-Waggoner Estate begins in the Carriage House Boutique, where you find lovely gifts.
+Relax in the third-floor tea room, enjoying music, cookies, hot spiced tea and coffee.
+We look forward to proudly sharing our Christmas event with you.

 Join professional folk musicians Cathy Barton, Dave Para and friends at the Arrow Rock Federated Church, as they usher in the season with a variety of Christmas folk songs.
 Cathy and Dave have brought this event to Arrow Rock for more than thirty years.
 Free will offering at the door.